truebeliever17/spellchecker/README.md

 }
 ```

-And it shows pydantic validation error if input word is empty or types mismatched:
+And it shows pydantic validation error if input word is empty or types are mismatched:

 __Example Input:__
 ```json